Who We Are and Whose We Are

 The portion of scripture that the lesson will be based upon will begin with Christ's baptism in the River Jordan, an act that was not required, but practiced by Him, as an example to for us to follow Him.
 At this event, the Father declares to all who were present that this is His Beloved Son.

 As will be shown, there is no purpose, value nor belonging apart from the living God who made us.
 And the key to our finding all that we need is in relationship to His Beloved Son Jesus Christ and following Him.

 Let us continue with the Bible text about Baptism and look at how this applies to us personally.

 When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.
 And suddenly a voice came from heaven, saying, “This is My beloved Son, in whom I am well pleased.”

 Death and Resurrection

-Baptism is all about surrender to God by dying to the Old aimless sinful person we were and immersing ourselves into the waters that symbolize our death and burial and rising from those waters to become a new creature in Christ bringing us into a right relationship with God and belonging to Him.
+Baptism is all about surrender to God by dying to the old aimless sinful person we were.
+It is the immersion of ourselves into the waters that symbolize our death and burial and rising from those waters to become a new creature in Christ bringing us into a right relationship with God and belonging to Him.

 When we surrender our lives to Christ "the heavens are opened" All of God's resources which are in heaven are made available to us to enable us to live a life of godliness by knowing who we are and whose we are.